mayflower-tech/natuerlich/docs/layers.md

 When building a layer portal for [koestlich](https://github.com/coconut-xr/koestlich), **natuerlich** also provides the `KoestlichQuadLayer` and `KoestlichCylinderLayer`.
 Both components allow developers to build a UI directly inside a WebXR Layer without additional configuration.
 The events propagate automatically inside the layer, as in the previous example.

 The following example code contains a simple UI rendering two texts.
-The layer is configured with a pixel size of 1024x1024.
-The content inside the layer can be scaled using the `contentScale` parameter.
-In this case, the size of the content inside the UI has a size of 1x1.
+The layer is configured with a pixel size of 512x512.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-koestlich-layer-portal-8gv5n2?file=/src/app.tsx)